-We won’t bother outlining ALL the documentation needed for the application, as they are comprehensively outlined in this link (in Thai only for the moment) and in the announcement issued by immigration in September 2020 (in English here but less detailed).
+We won’t bother outlining ALL the documentation needed for the application, as they are comprehensively outlined in this link (in Thai only) and in the announcement issued by immigration in October 2022 (in English here ).
 Needless to say, you will need to provide a range of documentation confirming your work, visa, tax and educational history, as well as other documents from your home country, such as criminal background checks.

 When and where to apply for Thai PR?

 Where to apply is easy – the immigration department handles applications, but like most things to do with PR and citizenship, Bangkok is the place to do it.
 The immigration office at Chaengwattana has a PR desk staffed year around and they are very helpful in advising potential applicants.
 This is a link to their website.

 When to apply is the tricky bit.
 For applications to be accepted, the immigration department has to make an official announcement that applications are being accepted for that year – and this is largely at the discretion of the Thai Minister of Interior.